 The deepest roots of science are in philosophy, which, like science, is based on reason, doubt and searching.

-Ignorant mediaFinally, it must be said that Ms Laurie would not have been able to do anything like so much harm without lazy and sensation-seeking journalists and reporters who were very pleased to publicise her delusion without researching the credibility of her claims.
+Ignorant mediaFinally, it must be said that Ms Laurie would not have been able to do anything like so much harm without lazy and sensation-seeking journalists and reporters who were very pleased to publicise her delusion without researching, or even caring about, the credibility of her claims.
 In fact, had Ms Laurie's unsubstantiated and naïve claims been ignored by the media, as they should have been, she would have quite probably soon given up on her campaign.

 There are many deluded people in this world; a responsible media would not actively spread their fantasies.